imharsh2005/week6_1/README.md

-this is readme 1
+this is main readme changes
-Change 2